DjangoForAll/Django-Course/Capstone/3_User_Stories/Content/Readme.md

   - Treatment history

 - Visit the patient:
-  During the first visit to a patient, the patient object is updated and details for all the above categories are filed.
-On consecutive visits, a treatment report form is filled which alters the data in the last 2 categories stated above.
-The treatment report form should have the provision to refer the patient to any secondary nurse in the district especially based on their skillset (treatments they specialise in).
+  During a visit, a primary nurse will be adding health information, will be viewing the active treatments and adding notes for each active treatment in that particular visit.
+The nurse will also be able to refer the patient to any secondary nurse in the district especially based on their skillset (treatments they specialise in) from the patient dashboard.
+They can always view the patient dashboard and make edits to the first 2 categories above.

   Brownie Points: Filter the secondary nurses in the ward to which the PHC of the primary nurse belongs to.

 - Schedule a visit:
   A nurse has to deal with a lot in a day.
 To make their lives easier, we want to enable them with a feature that allows them to prioritise their visits to critical patients on a daily basis.